LineageOS/android_hardware_interfaces/audio/README.md

 Directory structure of the audio HAL related code.

+## Directory Structure for AIDL audio HAL

+The AIDL version is located inside `aidl` directory.
+The tree below explains the role of each subdirectory:

+* `aidl_api` — snapshots of the API created each Android release.
+Every release, the current version of the API becomes "frozen" and gets assigned the next version number.
+If the API needs further modifications, they are made on the "current" version.
+After making modifications, run `m <package name>-update-api` to update the snapshot of the "current" version.
+* `android/hardware/audio/common` — data structures and interfaces shared
+  between various HALs: BT HAL, core and effects audio HALs.
+* `android/hardware/audio/core` — data structures and interfaces of the
+  core audio HAL.
+* `default` — the default, reference implementation of the audio HAL service.
+* `vts` — VTS tests for the AIDL HAL.

+## Directory Structure for HIDL audio HAL

-Run `common/all-versions/copyHAL.sh` to create a new version of the audio HAL based on an existing one.
+Run `common/all-versions/copyHAL.sh` to create a new version of the HIDL audio HAL based on an existing one.
+Note that this isn't possible since Android T release.
+Android U and above uses AIDL audio HAL.

-## Directory Structure

 * `2.0` — version 2.0 of the core HIDL API.
 Note that `.hal` files can not be moved into the `core` directory because that would change